swentel/indieweb/README.md

   <a href="https://brid.gy/publish/twitter"></a>
   ```

-This module currently exposes it on the full view mode of a node, see indieweb_node_view_alter().
+This module exposes an extra field which you can configure on the 'Manage Display' pages of each node.
+The content
+itself is added in indieweb_node_view().
 More info about this at https://brid.gy/about#webmentions

 Note that brid.gy prefers p-summary over e-content, see https://brid.gy/about#microformats.